The Group shall be known as the Umhlanga Women Achievers.

 6.1.
 New members:

-- a) Members of the UWA agree to arrive on time for meetings, to contribute at all times in an honorable and appropriate manner for the good of the members and the benefit of the Club.
+a) Members of the UWA agree to arrive on time for meetings, to contribute at all times in an honourable and appropriate manner for the good of the members and the benefit of the Club.

 6.3.
 Members’ rights: